From the first chapter of the first book if the Bible, the Creation account sadly exposes the ignorance of the time.

 The Hebrew word rendered “make” in verse Genesis 1:16 (4th day) is not the same as the word for “create” used in Genesis chapter 1, verses 1, 21, and 27.
 “The heavens” that included the luminaries, sun, moon, stars were created long before the “first day” even began.
 But their light did not reach the surface of the earth.
 However, on the first day, “there came to be light” because DIFFUSED light penetrated the cloud layers and became visible on the earth, perhaps a mixture of water vapor, other gases, and volcanic dust must have prevented sunlight from reaching the surface of the earth, another words, The SOURCES of that light still remained invisible FROM THE EARTH.

-Now, if this was the case, the fourth day would not have been a “creative day.”
+Now if this was the case, the fourth day would not have been a “creative day” now would it?
 Logical.